64/cpp-faq/content/faq/decay.md

 ## Discarding `const`/`volatile` qualifiers and removing references

 This form of decay is something that you have likely understood already by intuition.
-When accept a type `T` as a parameter to our function by value, we don't care whether the arguments were `const`, `volatile`, references, other values, etc.
+When we accept a type `T` as a parameter to our function by value, we don't care whether the arguments were `const`, `volatile`, references, other values, etc.
 Inside of the function, we are simply using `T`.